Vonng/pigsty/docs/r-ha.md

 **Recovering from this situation**

-When Patroni dies violently, you should first manually shut down the original PostgreSQL Primary instance that is managed by it and still running.
-Then restart Patroni again and have the PostgreSQL instance pulled up by Patroni, as follows.
+When Patroni dies violently, first manually shut down the original PostgreSQL Primary that is managed by it and still running, then restarts Patroni again and have the PostgreSQL instance pulled up by Patroni.

 ```bash
 /usr/pgsql/bin/pg_ctl -D /pg/data stop